Share this page:

 Our vision: At OWP, we envision a world where all people receive the best level of medical and pharmaceutical care regardless of who they are or where they live.
 Our mission: OWP Pharmaceuticals delivers quality medications that are replicable and fairly priced.
 Our strategic focus is to support providers and patients in the US with beneficial products and to use the profits to provide resources for those living with neurological disorders in under-resourced areas of the world.
 We do this by partnering with ROW Global to improve the diagnosis and treatment available to these under-resourced patients and their families.
 This relationship enables us to better serve the entire world.
 Thus, our motto: One World.
 One Standard.

 How did OWP Pharmaceuticals get started?

-By working together and focusing our efforts on people living in under-resourced areas, OWP Pharmaceuticals and the ROW Foundation can help bring hope, justice, and relief from suffering to millions of patients and their families around the world.
+By working together and focusing our efforts on people living in under-resourced areas, OWP Pharmaceuticals and ROW Global can help bring hope, justice, and relief from suffering to millions of patients and their families around the world.

 What makes OWP Pharmaceuticals different from conventional pharmaceutical companies?

 The business model for OWP Pharmaceuticals is very different from conventional pharmaceutical company models.
 The unique combination of a “for profit” company and “not-for-profit” foundation working together is not designed to solely maximize profits or to be sold to a larger pharmaceutical company or to culminate in a traditional “exit”.
 It is built to optimize the treatment of epilepsy and other neurological disorders globally through profits generated by OWP, which are used by ROW Global for humanitarian purposes.